jadecobra/python_tdd_exercises/source/calculator/calculator_iv.rst

 test_calculator_sends_message_when_input_is_not_a_number
 *********************************************************************************

-I want the :ref:`calculator functions<how to make a calculator>` to send a message when the input is not a number, not raise TypeError_ which causes the program to stop.
-I want the user to be able to try again with different input
+I want the :ref:`calculator functions<how to make a calculator>` to send a message when it gets something that is not a number, not raise TypeError_ which causes the program to stop.
+I want the user to be able to try again with different input.

 ----